ggabbiani/OFL/orthodocs/foundation/bbox-engine.md

 fl_bb_size(type)
 ```

-computes size from the bounding corners.
+computes size from the bounding corners retrieved from «type».

 ---